MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 ## Setting up the API Explorer
 As with the companion app and Blockly, when using the API Explorer, make sure your computer and Misty are on the same Wi-Fi network and using Bluetooth. ![API Explorer](../../../assets/images/api_client.png)

-1. [Download the latest version of the API Explorer](https://s3.amazonaws.com/misty-releases/Misty-0.7/latest/api-explorer.zip).
-Unzip the download and open the index.html file into your browser.
+1. [Open up the API Explorer](http://api-explorer.mistyrobotics.com) in a browser window.
 The API Explorer should look like the screenshot above.
 2. Enter either the IP address of your robot (from the Info tab of the companion app) or its name and click the **Connect** button.
-The message "Connected successfully" should appear at the bottom of the API Explorer window. **IMPORTANT: If you have a Misty I Beta version and see the following message, please confirm that you have installed** [**this or a later system update.**](https://community.mistyrobotics.com/t/3-12-18-release-notes/307)
+The message "Connected successfully" should appear at the bottom of the API Explorer window. **IMPORTANT: If you have a Misty I Beta version and see the following message, please confirm that you have installed** [**this or a later system update.**](https://community.mistyrobotics.com/t/4-19-18-release-notes/476)
 ![Connection failed error message](../../../assets/images/explorer-error-message.png)
 3. Select the amount of console messages you’ll receive by setting the console log level (0-3).
 Selecting 3 will give you a console message for each method in all 3 classes, for example.
 The console messages can be really helpful when getting started.
 4. Experiment with changing Misty’s eyes and LED color.